simpleanalytics/docs/_docs/10_general/15_data-points.md

 For example `https://simpleanalytics.com/?utm_source=newsletter`

 The part after the `?` is called [URL parameters](/how-to-use-url-parameters).
 We only keep the UTM codes and drop all other URL parameters.
-The UTM codes are something that the customer adds themselves to the URLs.
+The UTM codes are something that the customer adds to the URLs.
 For example, to know how many visitors came via the newsletter.
 [See below][5].

 ### Unique

 <p class="rating"><svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> <svg xmlns="http://www.w3.org/2000/svg" width="16px" viewBox="0 0 24 24"><circle cx="12" cy="12" r="12" fill="#65aed7"/></svg> Very important</p>

 If a page view is unique or not.
+A simple yes or no.

 ### Country / time zone